Deutsch: Schiffsbesatzung

 4. Legal and Regulatory Compliance: Compliance with international maritime laws and safety regulations is essential to prevent accidents and injuries.

 History and Legal Basics: The concept of maritime crews dates back centuries when ships were primarily powered by sails and oars.
-Over time, as maritime technology advanced, the roles and responsibilities of crew members evolved.
+Over Time, as maritime technology advanced, the roles and responsibilities of crew members evolved.
 Legal frameworks, such as the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW), have been established to regulate crew training, qualifications, and working conditions.

 Examples of Sentences: